 Software as a hobby

 I had always been interested in computers and writing software, but never had the money to buy my own home computer until I was working as an engineer.
-So around 1991 I bought my first PC, an IBM PC Clone made by a company called Micron which was running Microsoft Windows 3.0 (which was really just a program running on top of the DOS operating system).
-I also bought a book on the C programming language and a Turbo C compiler program by a company called Borland and taught myself how to program in C. (I had taken a BASIC language programming class in high school and had one programming class during my ASU Electrical Engineering degree (in Fortran), but C was the up and coming language at that time).
+So around 1991 I bought my first PC, an IBM PC Clone running Microsoft Windows 3.0.
+I also bought a book on the C programming language and a Borland Turbo C compiler program and taught myself how to program in C. (I had taken a BASIC language programming class in high school and had one programming class during my ASU Electrical Engineering degree (in Fortran), but C was the popular language at that time).

 Once I read the programming book and tried all their little projects, I made up projects of my own to push myself to learn more about programming and about how PC computer hardware worked.
 This was all done as a hobby at home while I was working as an engineer, although as I developed programming skills I was able to bring those into the various engineering jobs I had.